Municipal Diversity, Equity, Inclusion & Justice Employee Portal

 This course will equip participants with the foundational knowledge, tools, and resources to identify the prevalence of anti-Black racism, and learn how to actively and intentionally build an anti-racist workplace.

-Learn more on the CEC website(External link).
+Learn more on the CEC website.

 Find additional resources on anti-Black racism, inclusing a free course from the Ontario Human Rights Commission, under the 'Anti-Black Resources' tab of this website.